ericholscher/ericholscher.com/site/blog/2018/feb/13/conference-mentorship.rst

 ~~~~~~~~~~~

 Small conferences are often dependent on sponsorship to be great.
-We budgeted tickets to cover the basics like the Venue,
+We budgeted tickets to cover the basics like the venue,
 but depended on sponsorship for the nicer thing we were able to provide.

 After a couple months of trying to get sponsors,